 Cellvizio for Patients

-Cellvizio Optical Biopsy is a window to your health
+Cellvizio Targeted Biopsies is a window to your health

 Endomicroscopy is a state-of-the-art technique for looking inside the body using a probe-based live microscope (pCLE).
 Cellvizio magnifies the tissue up to 1,000 times, providing physicians additional real-time information about the tissue microstructure.
 Cellvizio has been adopted by leading physicians around the world and independent clinical studies have reported success in using Cellvizio for multiple clinical indications.